teofanaenachioiu/teofanaenachioiu/README.md

 ### Hi there 👋

+I am a Computer Science Student and a Software Developer.
+I love experimenting with new technologies and building various projects.

 <!--
 **teofanaenachioiu/teofanaenachioiu** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.